The Card of The Day: The Six of Pentacles

 The rich merchant on the card has worked hard to escape the crushing poverty of his youth.
 However, he always remembers what it was like.
 He had to deal with a lot of other poor people in “survival mode.”
 This made him learn early that hungry people, without their basic needs met, can do horrible things to others, with little remorse.
 The merchant knows that he could have ended up just like the people his society disdains.
-If he was born a little different, didn’t have mentors, got sick or had a disability, made a wrong decision somewhere in the past.....well then he might be begging for scraps too.
+If he was born a little different, didn’t have mentors, got sick or had a disability, made a wrong decision somewhere in the past.... well then he might be begging for scraps too.

 The merchant holds the scales.
 This shows he sees “both sides.”
 He also remembers many poor people showed him loyalty and kindness, far more valuable than what can be found among the upper echelons.
 He learned “hard work,” and how to keep fighting to overcome obstacles from these hearty folks.
 This is why he sees their value.
-This is why you see him willingly handing out some coins to people in need.
+Therefore, you see him willingly handing out some coins to people in need.

 Giving strangers a warm welcome, offering food, and showing respect was one of the sacred customs from Ancient Greece.
 It was respected by absolutely everybody.
 It was a custom decreed by their king of the Gods, Zeus.
 The Greeks believed that Gods and Goddesses appeared before men as lowly beggars all the time, testing their humanity.
-If they were treated well they could change one's fortunes.
+If they were treated well, they could change one's fortunes.
 Some Christian stories also describe angels doing the exact same thing.

 Today, you could be interacting with an angel unaware.
 Don’t ignore the light within the eyes of the people around you.
-Also don’t assume you know another’s “societal worth,” by their outward appearance.
+Also, don’t assume you know another’s “societal worth,” by their outward appearance.
 Angels love to disguise themselves as what society deems as "crazy people."
-I think angels can actually take over their bodies (I've seen it myself).
+I think angels can take over their bodies (I've seen it myself).
 I believe it's probably easier for angels to take over the minds of nuttier/eccentric people.
 People without an open mind probably have a "closed sign" up for the angels.